balena-io/balena-sdk-python/DOCUMENTATION.md

 #### Args:
-    slug_or_uuid_or_id (Union[str, int]): application slug (string), uuid (string) or id (number) from_date (datetime): history entries older or equal to this date.
-Defaults to 7 days ago from_date (datetime): history entries younger or equal to this date. options (AnyObject): extra pine options to use
+    slug_or_uuid_or_id (Union[str, int]): application slug (string), uuid (string) or id (number) from_date (datetime): history entries newer than or equal to this timestamp.
+Defaults to 7 days ago to_date (datetime): history entries younger or equal to this date. options (AnyObject): extra pine options to use

 #### Returns: